liamzdenek/ferment-ai/memory-bank/progress.md

 ## Recent Improvements

+1. **Implemented StructuredOutput**:
+   - Created StructuredOutput class for type-safe data extraction
+   - Implemented StructuredOutputCapability for model integration
+   - Added Zod schema validation for structured outputs
+   - Created test cases demonstrating structured data extraction
+   - Integrated with LLMGate for conditional workflow execution

+2. **Implemented LLMGate**:
+   - Created LLMGate class for conditional workflow execution
+   - Implemented regex-based and range-based conditions
+   - Added support for pass/fail conditions based on LLM outputs
+   - Created test cases demonstrating conditional execution
+   - Integrated with StructuredOutput for reliable data extraction

+3. **Implemented Chain**:
+   - Created Chain class for sequential task execution
+   - Implemented link management and execution
+   - Added support for pushing links to the chain
+   - Created test cases demonstrating sequential execution
+   - Integrated with LLMGate and other workflow components

+4. **Enhanced Model Context Protocol (MCP) Integration**:
+   - Created Dad Joke MCP server for testing
+   - Fixed various MCP runtime bugs
+   - Improved capability discovery and execution
+   - Enhanced error handling for external MCP servers

+5. **Improved Template Parser System**:
+   - Moved prompts to separate files for better organization
+   - Enhanced BaseTemplateParser and DotTemplateParser implementations
+   - Improved template parsing for capability parsers
+   - Added support for more complex template variables

+6. **Enhanced Workflow Exception Handling**:
+   - Implemented workflow exception throwing
+   - Added better error messages and propagation
+   - Improved error handling in task execution
+   - Created test cases demonstrating error handling

+7. **Major Compiler Rewrite**:
+   - Improved compiler quality and reliability
+   - Enhanced handling of task relationships
+   - Optimized workflow extraction from construct tree
+   - Reduced compiler debug output

-1. **Implemented Model Context Protocol (MCP) Integration**:
+8. **Implemented Model Context Protocol (MCP) Integration**:
    - Created MCPCapability class for connecting to external capability servers
    - Added support for HTTP and stdio transports
    - Implemented capability discovery and execution
    - Added support for three capability types: tools, prompts, and resources

-2. **Created CapableModel Architecture**:
+9. **Created CapableModel Architecture**:
    - Implemented CapableModel class that combines models with capabilities
    - Added support for tool execution and result processing
    - Implemented special handling for different capability types
    - Created composition relationships with BaseModel, BaseCapability[], and BaseCapabilityParser

-3. **Implemented TagCapabilityParser**:
+10. **Implemented TagCapabilityParser**:
     - Created TagCapabilityParser class for extracting tool invocations from model responses
     - Implemented template-based prompt formatting with available capabilities
     - Added support for different invocation formats
     - Implemented prefix handling for capability names

-4. **Implemented Template Parser**:
-   - Created BaseTemplateParser class as an abstract base for template parsers
-   - Implemented DotTemplateParser using the dot template engine
-   - Extracted template parsing logic from capability parsers
-   - Updated TagCapabilityParser and StructuredOutputCapabilityParser to use template parsers
-   - Added a test case for the DotTemplateParser

-5. **Refactored TaskFunction to Async Generator**:
+11. **Refactored TaskFunction to Async Generator**:
     - Updated TaskFunction to be an async generator/AsyncIterable function
     - Added support for yielding control to other tasks and resuming execution
     - Implemented proper type validation between calls using Zod

-5. **Moved Task Definitions to core-constructs-lib**:
+12. **Moved Task Definitions to core-constructs-lib**:
     - Created a new task-defs.ts file in core-constructs-lib
     - Moved all task definitions from runtime to lib package
     - Updated imports in core-constructs-runtime to use the new definitions

-6. **Enhanced Task Implementation**:
+13. **Enhanced Task Implementation**:
     - Created TaskImpl interface with def, taskId, and execute properties
     - Implemented both promise-based and generator-based task functions
     - Added support for task suspension and resumption

-7. **Updated Supporting Files**:
+14. **Updated Supporting Files**:
     - Modified compiler.ts to use TaskImplMap instead of TaskFunctionMap
     - Updated journal.ts to use the new interfaces
     - Ensured all files are compatible with the new architecture

-8. **Implemented Task Message Types**:
+15. **Implemented Task Message Types**:
     - Created TaskCallRequest, TaskCallResult, and TaskCallAndReturnRequest interfaces
     - Ensured all message types are serializable as JSON
     - Added proper type validation for message fields

 ## Known Issues